How did a bunch of thieves and murderer’s become hero’s? Ever wonder? Here’s how I see it.

 It has been so influential it has almost completely changed our perception of pirates.
 You need only look at the liberal use of “Manscara” in recent pirate films to see the change.
 In 2012 alone we can see posters giving the old classics a brushing off, Treasure Island and Sinbad have both been revamped by Sky movies.
 Essentially it tells us that hollywood has seen the what the public likes, 4 POTC movies later and there is still demand, so if you want to make a pirate movie interesting then “Depp” it up.

-Unfortunately for historians here is no end in sight for the “legend” of Piracy, most recently the show Black Sails has come out and NBC have put their spin on piracy with Crossbones, apparently inspired by Colin Woodward’s “The Republic of Pirates” their appeal stems from their popularisation as childhood heroes, first in books showing them how to make their friends walk the plank off the side of a arm of the couch,and wear eyepatches, then to their delight Robert Newton appeared on screen with his amazing edgy Cornish thing.
-When those children grew up they look back and fondly remember their carefree days pillaging the sofa sea, with almost no trace of the real scoundrels behind it all.
-Now we are seeing the whole thing all over again, why pirates?
+Unfortunately for historians here is no end in sight for the “legend” of Piracy.
+Most recently the show Black Sails has come out and NBC have put their spin on piracy with Crossbones, apparently inspired by Colin Woodward’s “The Republic of Pirates”.
+Their appeal stems from their popularisation as childhood heroes, first in books showing them how to make their friends walk the plank off the side of an armchair and wear eyepatches, then to their delight Robert Newton appeared on screen with his amazing edgy Cornish thing.
+When those children grew up they looked back and fondly remembered their carefree days pillaging the sofa sea, with almost no trace of the real scoundrels behind it all.
+Now we are seeing the whole thing all over again.
+Why pirates?
 Well Mark Twain’s vivid quote aside, as the late Steve Jobs said (and this is probably out of contest but it serves to make the point) “Why join the Navy… When you could be aPirate?”
 Why Pirates?
 Why not!